Piano Lessons Can Be Murder

 Inside the piano hall, Jerry finds a room full of pianos all being played simultaneously by severed floating hands.
-It then turns out Dr. Shriek is just a robot built by Mr. Toggle.
-Dr Shriek’s purpose is to spot perfect hands like Jerry’s.
+It then turns out that Dr. Shriek is just a robot built by Mr. Toggle.
+Dr. Shriek’s purpose is to spot perfect hands like Jerry’s.
 That’s because Mr. Toggle can’t build perfect robot hands for his collection so he needs to steal them from real people.
 Then the ghost from Jerry’s house shows up and turns the tables on Mr. Toggle by joining forces with the severed hands.
-The ghost and the severed hands then carrying Mr. Toggle away, and he’s never seen or heard from again.
-And that’s basically how it ends..
+The ghost and the severed hands then carry Mr. Toggle away, and he’s never seen or heard from again.
+And that’s basically how it ends.

-I’m giving one point here because Jerry and his family were solid enough characters, and I low key enjoyed how batshit Mr. Toggle turned out to be.
-I love me a good logic-defying villain.
+I’m giving one point here because Jerry and his family were solid enough characters, and I low-key enjoyed how batshit Mr. Toggle turned out to be.
+I love a good logic-defying villain.

 Scare Factor: 1/2